Keeper-Security/secrets-manager/sdk/python/core/README.md

 # Change Log

 ## 16.5.0
-* KSM-313 - Improved Keeper Notations
+* KSM-313 - Improved Keeper Notations.
+New parser, Notation URI, search records by title and other meta data values in the record
 * KSM-319 - `KEY_CLIENT_KEY` in configurations is missing in certain situations
 * KSM-356 - Ability to create of the new custom field